Overage Drinking: A National Concern: Plot

-The Gang notes that a lot of kids and teenages are now frequenting Paddy's Pub.
+The Gang notes that a lot of kids and teenagers are now frequenting Paddy's Pub.
 Two parents arrive to confront their kid, who is running away with a girl in the pub.
 As Dennis and Dee confront the parents, they discover that they are Trey and Tammy, now married.
 (Note: Previously seen in "Underage Drinking: A National Concern".)
 They get their son, Trey Jr., back and ask them to report them if he ever returns to the pub.

 Wanting to relive their seduction attempt 20 years ago, Dennis and Dee visit Trey and Tammy at their house.
 However, Tammy outright tells Dennis she will not sleep with him, and Dee is bothered by the fact that Trey is doing all chores on the house.
 Desperate, Dennis lies to Trey Jr.'s girlfriend, Kerry, that he cheated on her, so she agrees to have sex with him as payback.
 Charlie convinces Mac in helping him find Frank, who has not been seen in a while, promising that this could be a "thriller" for them.
 While checking downtown, they run into Cricket, who claims Frank made him sign a NDA to not reveal his location.
 Charlie and Mac then question Jack Kelly, who helped author the NDA, who reveals that Frank named him as President for a "foundation" that Charlie does not know about.

 Following a lead to a storage unit, Charlie and Mac find a tape, where Frank claims he has lived too long without a love, but the tape runs out of material, so they miss the last part.
 They find he took all his "dick pills", remembering that he has wanted to die while having sex.
 That night, Dee visits Trey Jr., intending to have sex with him, but he is uninterested in her, deeming her very old.
 Upset, she reveals that Dennis slept with Kerry.
 As Dennis and Dee argue at the bar, they are shocked by a news report, which states that Trey Jr. and Kerry attempted suicide by driving off Strawberry Mansion Bridge.
 As Charlie and Mac arrive, the four see another news report, revealing that Frank is set to compete in The Golden Bachelor.
 The "foundation" does not exist, and is simply used as a way to win sympathy for Frank, shocking the Gang.

 Production

 Development

-In July 2025, FXX reported that the sixth episode of the seventeenth season would be titled "Overage Drinking: A National Concern", and was to be written by executive producers Charlie Day and series creator Rob Mac, and directed by Ashly Burch.
+In July 2025, FXX reported that the sixth episode of the seventeenth season would be titled "Overage Drinking: A National Concern", and was to be written by executive producers Charlie Day and series creator Rob McElhenney, and directed by Ashly Burch.
 This was Day's 69th writing credit, Mac's 62nd writing credit, and Burch's first directing credit.
 Originally, Todd Biermann was set to direct the episode, but dropped out following the death of his brother.